Skip to main content

 Important: the configuration will not come into effect immediately.
 A member of the WebCargo team will receive an alert indicating that a share request has been initiated.
 We will then reach out to the person who has shared to check all is correct and enable the sharing option.

 Once activated, you can make any changes to the sharing options at any time, including stopping the option to share.
-In order to do this, click on the Tools menu, then Rate Sharing, and then select Static Rates from the drop-down.
+Enter any date into the form, then click Save.

 4. How to edit or stop sharing rates